YordanGeorgiev/ysg-guides/doc/md/ovb-on-win-virtualization-guide.md

 ### 3.4.
 Configure network, connect to the Internet
-Configure network, connect to Internet.
+Configure network, connect to the Internet.